LucasMeldrum/CART470_CapstoneProject/Maya's WeeklyJournal/WeeklyJornal.md

 <img width="316" height="569" alt="image" src="https://github.com/user-attachments/assets/8ef75ad2-a5c7-4b84-8bc0-ade9cad17a9b" />
 <br>

 Furthermore, screen time will be organized into categories depending on what your phone has been used for.
-For example, Intstagram, Facebook, Reddit, etc. will be categorized into social media while Google Maps, Apple Maps, Waze, etc. will be put into navigation/maps.
-This seperation of categories is significant since certain apps have less active monitoring (such as a GPS or music) and are used while doing other tasks whilst others required your full attention.
+For example, Intstagram, Facebook, Reddit, etc. will be categorized into social media, while Google Maps, Apple Maps, Waze, etc. will be put into navigation/maps.
+This separation of categories is significant since certain apps have less active monitoring (such as a GPS or music) and are used while doing other tasks, whilst others require your full attention.

 # Week 2
 **Empathy Interview**
   - Interview with Rachel
+    1. 5 hours average
+    2. 6.8 hours average
+    3. Silencing phone, deleting most used apps, brute force
+    4. Instagram, Messenger, YouTube
   - Interview with Jocelyne
+    1. 2 hours average
+    2. 3.6 hours average
+    3. Not much, attempted to leave phone at home sometimes
+    4. YouTube, Texting, Instagram
 ## Questions:
 1. What do you guess your screen time is?
 2. What is your actual average screen time?